gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sergeant Dorbu stared at her for a moment, then unbuckled his sword belt for a second time and held it out.
-Indy took it from him with an icy, "Thank you," and handed it to Grappa Gas without looking at him.
+Indy took it from him with an icy, "Thank you," and handed it to Noxy without looking at her.
-"I will let your men keep theirs," she said, her voice colder than the mountain breeze,
+"I will let your troops keep theirs," she said, her voice colder than the mountain breeze,
 "But only on the condition that there will *not* be another incident like this one.
 Do we have an understanding?"